Teens: Relationship Development

-Developmental changes in relationship with self
+Changes in relationship with self

-Developmental changes in peer relationships
+Changes in peer relationships

-Developmental changes in male-female relationships
+Changes in male-female relationships

-Developmental changes in family relationships
+Changes in family relationships

-One of the developmental tasks of adolescence is to achieve separation from one’s family as one emerges into an independent young adult.
+One of the developmental tasks of adolescence is to separate from one’s family as one becomes an independent young adult.
 A part of this process is coming to terms with specific feelings about one’s family.
-During adolescence, teens begin to realize that their parents and significant authority figures do not know everything or have solutions to all types of struggles.
-Some teenage rebellion against parents is common and normal.
+During adolescence, teens start to realize that their parents and key authority figures don’t know everything or have solutions to all types of struggles.
+Some teen rebellion against parents is common and normal.
 Over time, disagreements often decrease.
-But relationships with mothers tend to change more than adolescent relationships with fathers.
+But relationships with mothers tend to change more than with fathers.
 As adolescents become more independent from their parents, they are more likely to turn to their peers for advice.